DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer-purchase-order.md

 Example error for file not matching template: 'Segment '<xml' not found in EDI template mapping'

 ## Step 3 - Staging to target
-If the processing of **Staging to target** errors, the staging record's **Staging to target status** will be set to _Error_ and no D365 target created i.e. sales order, sales agreement or release order is created.
+If the processing of **Staging to target** errors, the staging record's **Staging to target status** will be set to _Error_ and no D365 target created i.e. sales order, sales agreement or release order is created. <br>
+If setting profile **Skip error lines** are set to _Yes_, the lines that can't be created as sales lines (example item is stopped for sales, or item can't be found) will be skipped and only sales lines created for the non error lines.

 ### Staging header validation - Sales order
 There are various **Order types** that can be processed via the purchase order document.
 These order types can be specified in **Trading partners** Options and will change the way the record is processed. <br>